waldemarschmalz/helm-charts/charts/keycloakx/README.md

     discovery: DNS_PING
 ```

-// TODO: env var for keystorePath -> create secret from keystore

 Note that you need to provide a keystore and include it into your container, add the path with its filename as `jgroups.encryption.keystorePath`.

-SYM_ENCRYPT uses store type JCEKS.
 To generate a keystore compatible with JCEKS, use the following command line options to keytool:
 ```
 $ keytool -genseckey -alias myKey -keypass changeit -storepass changeit -keyalg Blowfish -keysize 56 -keystore defaultStore.keystore -storetype JCEKS
 ```

-#### Custom Cache Stack
+### Custom Cache Stack via custom file

 If a custom JGroups discovery is needed, then you can configure: